semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

         token.
 5. Click on *Save changes*.

-Repeat the operation to add the second secret for the Docker Hub credentials, call it “dockerhub” and add the following variables:
+Repeat the last steps to add the second secret, call it “dockerhub” and add the following variables:

-  - `DOCKER_USERNAME` set your DockerHub user name.
+  - `DOCKER_USERNAME` for your DockerHub user name.
-  - `DOCKER_PASSWORD` has the corresponding password.
+  - `DOCKER_PASSWORD` with the corresponding password.

 **GCP Cluster**

 GCP calls the service *Kubernetes Engine*.
-Google also offers a private *Container Registry*.
+To create the services:

   - Sign up for a GCP account on `cloud.google.com`.
-  - Create a *New Project* called “semaphore-demo-cicd-kubernetes”.
+  - Create a *New Project*.
+In *Project ID* type “semaphore-demo-cicd-kubernetes”.
   - Go to *Kubernetes Engine* \> *Clusters* and create a cluster.
 Select “Zonal” in *Location Type* and select one of the available zones.
   - Name your cluster “semaphore-demo-cicd-kubernetes”.
+  - Go to *IAM* \> *Service Accounts*.
+  - Generate an account with “Project Owner” permissions.
+  - Generate and download a JSON Access Key file.

 Create a secret for your GCP Access Key file:

 1. Login to `semaphoreci.com`.
-2. On the main page, under *CONFIGURATION* select *Secrets* and click on the *Create New Secret* button.
+2. On the main page, under *Cconfiguration* select *Secrets* and click on the *Create New Secret* button.
 3. Name the secret “gcp-key”
 4. Add the following file: